-Chang, Naicheng, Tsai, Yuchin and Hopkinson, Alan (2010) An evaluation of implementing Koha in a Chinese language environment.
+Chang, Naicheng and Tsai, Yuchin and Hopkinson, Alan (2010) An evaluation of implementing Koha in a Chinese language environment.
 Program: Electronic Library & Information Systems, 44 (4). pp. 342-356.
 ISSN 0033-0337

 |Additional Information:||Financial support for this research from the National Science Council, Taiwan, under the grant NSC 96-2413-H-036-001 and from Tatung University, Taiwan, under the grant B98-W03-084 is gratefully acknowledged.
 Editor's note – an earlier version of part of this paper was presented by Naicheng Chang and Yuchin Tsai at the World Library and Information Congress in Milan, Italy in August 2009.|

 |Keywords (uncontrolled):||Codes, Encoders, Knowledge management systems, Library management, Systems software, Taiwan|

-|Research Areas:||Library and Student Support|
+|Research Areas:||A. > Library and Student Support|

-|Deposited On:||18 Oct 2010 12:55|
+|Date Deposited:||18 Oct 2010 12:55|